tiimjcb/freeSmileyDealerBotRevived/PRIVACY.md

 ## Data Retention

 - All logs are temporary and only exist while the bot is running.
+Everyday, a log file is created on the host server.
+A log file lasts **10 days** before deletion.
 - No data is stored persistently in any database, file, or external service.

 ---